bernhardAxonIvy/doc/source/engine-guide/installation/systemdatabase.rst

 .. tip::
-  If you cannot connect to a Microsoft SQL Server, check first if the tcp/ip protocol for sql server is activated (by default it's deactivated).
-Sql Server Authentication must be enabled too.
+  If you cannot connect to a Microsoft SQL Server, check first if the tcp/ip protocol for SQL Server is activated (by default it's deactivated).
+SQL Server Authentication must be enabled too.
 By default only Windows Authentication is enabled which is not supported by JDBC drivers.